poojanagrawal/mesalabs-day1/lab1/README.md

 ### Trying different the overshoot settings

 You now know how to navigate your work directory and build up a main-sequence model.
-That's great.
+That's great!
 However, so far we have limited ourselves to simply adding in pre-chosen parameter values, choices of tables etc. In real scientific applications, you should always consider the impact of these settings, for instance by